-Government finance following the introduction of the Local Government Finance Act 2012.

-- Non-domestic rates (NDR) are commonly known as business rates and from 1 April 2013, NDR was 'localised' which meant that from that date, half of the revenue raised is retained locally (of which 18% is payable to the Council, with 80% due to the local billing authority and 2% to the Fire Authority) and the other half is paid to Central Government.
-This new scheme represents an opportunity for the Council to benefit from economic growth in the county. - 5.19 NDR increases each year by RPI.
+- 2.2.9 Billing authorities have finalised their council tax and business rates returns.
+These returns did result in variation to the Council's assumptions, as per the January Cabinet report.
+As such the proposed increase in council tax charge has been reviewed and withdrawn. - 2.2.10 Revenue Support Grant (RSG) is the finance settlement from Central Government of £202.1m.
+This is a £29.9m (13%) reduction on the previous year and reflects the continuing downward trend of Local Government funding as Central Government seeks to reduce overall public spending.
+This reduction is on top of a 15% reduction in funding between 2010/11 and 2013/14.
+This trend is expected to continue in for the foreseeable future. - 2.2.11 On 18 December 2013, Central Government issued its proposals on funding for English local authorities up to 2015.
+This is the second year of a 2-year settlement and represents a continuation of the decentralised system of Local Government finance following the introduction of the Local Government Finance Act 2012. - 2.2.12 Non-domestic rates (NDR) are commonly known as business rates and from 1 April 2013, NDR was 'localised' which meant that from that date, half of the revenue raised is retained locally (of which 18% is payable to the Council, with 80% due to the local billing authority and 2% to the Fire Authority) and the other half is paid to Central Government.
+This new scheme represents an opportunity for the Council to benefit from economic growth in the county. - 2.2.13 NDR increases each year by RPI.
 However, in his Autumn Statement, the Chancellor announced that NDR increases would be capped at 2%.
-The NDR budget for 2014/15 is therefore £156.6m, an increase of 2% on the previous year.
-This is made up of £41.2m which is the Council's share of the local share of business rates and a fixed 'Top-up' grant of £115.4m which Central Government determines as part of the funding settlement.
-This fixed 'Top-up' grant has been increased by the 2% determined by Central Government DCLG have confirmed that local authorities will be reimbursed for the loss of income arising as a result of capping NDR increases at 2% through a section 31 grant. - 5.20 The estimated local share of business rates of £41.2m is based on an increase of 3% on 2013/14 business rates revenue, which includes 2% inflation on rates, and a 1% growth in the number of businesses paying NDR.
-An adjustment is also made to allow for potential further outstanding appeals what are not included in the estimated local share, and this is assumed to be 2.5%. - 5.21 The billing authorities are currently finalising their NDR returns and the Council expect to receive copies in the second half of January.
-It is likely that these returns will mean a variation to the Council's assumptions on NDR and the final budget submitted to the Full Council meeting on 11 February will therefore be adjusted to reflect these returns if necessary. - 5.22 The Council receives general government grants of £29.4m.
+The NDR budget for 2014/15 is therefore £156.7m, an increase of 1.6% on the previous year.
+This is made up of £41.3m which is the Council's share of the local share of business rates net of a £1.0m adjustment for 2013/14 actual performance against that budgeted and a fixed 'Top-up' grant of £115.4m which Central Government determines as part of the funding settlement.
+This fixed 'Top-up' grant has been increased by the 2% determined by Central Government DCLG have confirmed that local authorities will be reimbursed for the loss of income arising as a result of capping NDR increases at 2% through a section 31 grant.

+- 2.2.14 The estimated local share of business rates of £42.3m is based on an increase of 3% on 2013/14 business rates revenue, which includes 2% inflation on rates, and a 1% growth in the number of businesses paying NDR. - 2.2.15 The Council receives general government grants of £36.3m.
 This primarily relates to PFI contributions of £20m.
 A breakdown of those grant sources is in the following table

+2014/15

-General Government Grants 2014/15 £m
+General Government Grants £m

 Localised Services Support Grant 1.5

+Council Tax Freeze Grant 5.9

 New Homes Bonus 4.7

 New Homes Bonus Adjustment Grant 2.1

-Small Business Rates Relief Grant 1.1
+Small Business Rates Relief Grant 2.1

 Schools PFI 12.4

 Roads PFI 7.6

-Total 29.4
+Total 36.3